 Combining her background as a lawyer and public policy advisor with her training in personal and spiritual development, Samantha has developed a unique approach to overcoming visibility barriers which she shares in the School’s popular classes and online programs.

-After working with Samantha, women find they’re able to:
+After studying at the School of Visibility, women find they’re able to:

 - recognise their own worth and feel confident in sharing their unique perspective with the world

-- put themselves forward for visibility opportunities they’d previously shied away from
+- put themselves forward for opportunities they’d previously shied away from,

 Speaking engagements and press inquiries